20 Oct 2023

 projected revenue, profitability, and growth opportunities, taking challenges and available alternatives into consideration.

 feasibility of product (or campaign) ideas, including formulation, manufacturing, supply chain, and distribution.

 clear explanations on how your project is innovative and different from what is currently available in the sector.

 Go-to-market strategy: 20%

-- ● Finalist teams will have a chance to participate in an invite-only programme hosted by the ProVeg Incubator to help further idea development.
+- ● Finalist teams will have a chance to be coached by experts from participating companies.

-- ● Selected teams will also have the chance to present their ideas online at the UN Climate Change Conference – COP27 – Food4Climate Pavilion hosted by ProVeg International.
+- ● Selected teams will also have the chance to present their ideas online at the UN Climate Change Conference – COP28 – Food4Climate Pavilion hosted by ProVeg International.